AmirMEdris/Facial-Expression-Recognition/README.md

  ### Model interp.ipynb
  - contains code aand functions to visualize what the model is seeing at different layers of the netework

-## Modeling
-For Modeling, We believed that testing four types of models and consistently altering hyper parameters would best allow us to find the ideal model.
-We first created a dummy model that would predict the dominant class.
-However, as you can see above, there was no numerically dominant class.
-Thus, We chose the infected class as the dominant to minimize false negatives.
-This model achieved an accuracy of exactly 50%.
-We also decided to create a simpler CNN model with less convultional and dense layers.
-This model achieved an accuracy of 93% on the validation set.
-We then decided to create a more complex CNN model to see how well it would perform.
-The complex CNN model achieved an accuracy of about 95% on the validation set.
-We then decided to use Transfer Learning to determine whether that could further improve performance.
-We used Google's prebuilt Model InceptionV3 which is trained on large amounts of medical data.
-We acheived an accuracy of 92% on the validation set for that model.

-## Final Modeling and Analysis
-Due to it outperforming all other models, We selected the Complex CNN model as our final model.
-Achieving 95% Accuracy on both our test sets and validation sets was certainly impressive.
-Also, this model achieved a recall of .96 on the infected class, We were very satisified with this result because it proved that we are effectively limiting our false negatives as well.

-As can be seen above, this model accuractly classifies whether or not a cell is infected and it also minimizes incorrect classifications.
-Thus, we can feel confident this model can be highly effective as a diagnosis tool.

 ## Visualizing Classifications
 neural networks and cnns in particular are known for being "black box" models due to the fact that they get results but arent very transparent about it.
 I used two methods to try and infer what the model thought was important.
 CNNs contain dense layers much like their more basic counterparts, however, the convolutional layers that they use can each be output as its own individual picture showing the transformation that the model has that layer doing, doing this is called getting layer activations and all you really need to do is make a new model which is identical to the cnn you wish to visualize except it outputs before reaching the dense layers giving you the breakdown in a sense for the picture you would feed that model.
 The other methood that I used, deep dream image generation, is a methood by google where you feed an image into the model and calculate a loss function to represent how active the model is when looking at that image and instead of decreasing the loss we do the oppisite and so instead of the model telling you what the picture is you get something closer to what the model sees when it sees the input.
 I couldnt generate these images for everymodel because I had only ever done this on much smaller scale models and didnt realise they take a while to produce also my final model broke the deep dream visualization